Yes, but your funeral director needs to agree to the changes. Please remember if you do change your original agreement, there may be additional costs.

 Without a valid Will, usually the next of kin will have the right to apply to act as administrator of the estate and complete the funeral arrangements on your behalf.

-For those who enjoy travelling or may be away from home for periods of time, the Travel Protection Plan means that transportation costs are covered if death occurs more than 80kms away from the funeral home chosen.
+For those who enjoy travelling or may be away from home for periods of time, the Travel Protection Plan means that transportation costs are covered if death occurs more than 80kms away from the funeral home chosen up to a $5,000.00 cap.

 Funeral insurance is not provided by Australian Funeral Plan.